Title: Scorpius Malfoy's Future Wife

 'You're trying to get me to say "Lily."
 It's not going to work.'

 'Fine, be that way.'
 She let it drop, and they moved on from the conversation.
 Women were so strange.
-She and Hermione would say "ahh" every time Lily would blush, or Scorpius and Rose would lean close to each other.
+She and Hermione would say "ahh" everytime Lily would blush, or Scorpius and Rose would lean close to each other.
 It always made the children glare at them, but after thinking about it Harry thought of the perfect answer.
-Because despite what Malfoy believed during the war, he knew Ron was wrong.
+Because despite what Malfoy believed during the war, Harry knew Ron was wrong.

 Scorpius always asked before he stopped by, so when he burst through their floo and ran upstairs to Al's room without so much as a 'hullo' they knew something was wrong.
 Harry waited as long as possible before he interrupted them, but it was time for dinner and everyone's curiosity was driving him mental downstairs.
-He opened the door to his son's room without knocking, then froze, watching what was going on in the room, and unsure if he should step back and tell everyone to give them more time, or interrupt them.
+He pushed open the door to his son's room without knocking, then froze at the sight of their obviously intimate moment.
+Unsure if he should leave and tell everyone to give them more time or to interrupt them, he stepped back but didn't close the door.

 Scorpius and Albus faced each other on the bed.
 Scorpius's back toward the wall, and Albus's back toward Harry.
 Albus ran his fingers through Scorpius's hair, focused on the conversation, unaware of Harry at the door.
 They spoke in soft whispers, but Harry could still make out the words.